How to Create a sudo User on Debian

 3. Add the user to the sudo group

-By default on Debian systems, members of the group sudo are granted with sudo access.
+By default on Debian systems, members of the group sudo are granted sudo access.
 To add a user to the sudo group use the usermod command:

 usermod -aG sudo username

-Test the sudo access
+Test the sudo Access

 Switch to the newly created user: